 Back in 2007, as a Christmas gift to it's readers, Orcs in the Webbe became an Advent Calendar of sorts, counting down the days remaining to Christmas.
 However, instead of chocolates or sweets, every day from the 1st through to the 25th of December it published an article of interest to it's readers.
 On the 25th of December all the articles were listed on a single page, forming an annual like those you'd get for Christmas when you were a child.
 It was so popular that it became an yearly event.
-All the content is spread throughout the site, each in it's rightful place, but you can see the complete summary pages, along with each years introduction, by clicking on the images below.
+All the content is spread throughout the site, each in it's rightful place, but you can see the complete summary pages, along with each years introduction, by following the links below.

 In 2007, as a Christmas gift to it's readers, Orcs in the Webbe became an Advent Calendar of sorts.
 Instead of chocolates or sweets though, each day it published a piece of content for the twenty four days running up to Christmas.
 It was so popular that we here at Orcs decided to make it an annual event.